Drawing Planar Graphs with Few Geometric Primitives: Triangulations with circular arcs

 \paragraph{Processing a vertex.} To process a vertex $h_i$, we first consider the triangle $h_{i-1}h_ih_{i+1}$: this triangle (except for its corners) is strictly contained in $\mathcal{U}$.
-We draw a circular arc $A$ from~$h_{i-1}$ to $h_{i+1}$ with maximal curvature, but within this triangle; see Fig.~\ref{fig:determinearc-1}.
-This ensures a plane drawing, maintaining a strictly convex undrawn region.
-Moreover, it ensures that $h_i$ can ``see'' the entire arc $A$.
+We draw a circular arc $A$ from $h_{i-1}$ to $h_{i+1}$ with maximal curvature, but within this triangle; see Fig.~\ref{fig:determinearc-1}.
+This ensures a plane drawing and maintains a strictly convex undrawn region.
+Moreover, it ensures that $h_i$ can ``see'' the entire arc~$A$.

 Vertex $h_i$ may have a number of neighbors that were not yet drawn.
-To place these neighbors, we dedicate a fraction of the arc $A$.
+We dedicate a fraction of the arc $A$ to placing these neighbors, .
 In particular, this fraction is determined by the intersections of segments $v_1h_i$ and $v_2h_i$ with $A$; see Fig.~\ref{fig:determinearc-2}.
 By convexity of~$\mathcal{U}$, these intersections exist.
 If $h_{i-1}$ is equal to $v_1$, then the intersection for $v_1h_i$ degenerates to $v_1$; similarly, the intersection of $v_2h_i$ may degenerate to $v_2$.
 We place the neighbors in order along this designated part of~$A$, drawing the relevant edges as line segments.
 This implies that all these neighbors obtain a line segment that extends to intersect the bottom arc, maintaining the invariant.
-We position one neighbor to be a continuation of segment~$\ell_{h_i}$, which by the invariant must extend to intersect the designated part of $A$ as well.
+We position one neighbor to be a continuation of segment $\ell_{h_i}$, which by the invariant must extend to intersect the designated part of $A$ as well.

 Two examples of fully drawn graphs are given in Fig.~\ref{fig:example}.
 Note that the angular resolution of these drawings decreases very rapidly as~$n$ increases.
 Resolving this issue, e.g. through ensuring a polynomial-size grid, remains an open problem.
 Another open problem is how many arcs we need if we restrict solutions to a polynomial-size grid.